One dead, over 100 reportedly arrested in police clashes after violation of Section 144 in Karachi

 Additional Inspector General (AIG) of Karachi police Javed Alam Odho.
 PHOTO: SINDH POLICE

-In Karachi, more than 50 activists and leaders from the Sindh Rawadari March, civil society, and religious groups were detained while protesting in violation of Section 144 in Clifton's Teen Talwar area and near the Karachi Press Club.
+At least one person died and 100 members of the Sindh Rawadari March, civil society, and Tehreek-e-Labbaik Pakistan (TLP) were detained while protesting in violation of Section 144 at Clifton's Teen Talwar area and near the Karachi Press Club on Sunday.

 According to Express News, the Sindh Rawadari March, along with civil society and religious organisations, announced a protest rally from Teen Talwar to the Karachi Press Club despite the enforcement of Section 144.